 I grew up in a terraced house on the northside of Dublin.
-My dad was originally from Co.
-Clare and being outdoors was in his blood.
+My dad was originally from the west of Ireland and being outdoors was in his blood.
 So every chance he had, he packed my mother, my two brothers and me into his car and headed off fishing.

 While my brothers and my dad would fish late into the evening, I’d spend hours on the riverbank immersed in the comings and goings of all the wildlife that lived there.
 Tiny skater insects on top of the water, dragonflies in the air, birds in the hedges, and of course my favourite, the frogs.
 It was such a complex, interrelated place, yet it all worked simply and beautifully.
 I was mesmerized and would be enticed away only by the need for food.
 This is where my fascination and love affair with nature began.

 My fascination with nature never left me, however life took over; college, work, marriage and being a dad to two gorgeous girls.

 Then when I was forty I met an incredible man from the Winam Eragayam tribe in the highlands of West Papua.
 Our time together reignited all that boyhood love and passion that I had for nature and the environment.
 So much so that I accepted his invitation to travel to West Papua to spend time with his tribe learning about the rainforest and how his people lived not just in the forest but in deep relationship with it.

 One of things that blew my western mind was that the tribe do not speak of ‘nature’.
 They do not talk about nature as an external concept.
 Something you take a walk in, somewhere you do your meditation, somewhere that you enjoy.
 For the tribe there is no separation between them and ‘the nature’.
 They embody the feeling that they are fundamentally part of the essence of the rainforest and that the rainforest is fundamentally part of the essence of them.
 One cannot live without the other.